Khatchi/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that copies all the .html files including those that are unavailable or not updated from the current working directory to the parent directory
+A script that moves all files beginning with uppercase letter to the directory /tmp/u